 He hoped that as women passed through to the restroom, they would be impressed by the modern facility and encourage their husband’s to rent a room in his Motor Court.

-And you won’t be alone, judging from the varied license plates in the parking lot and the cameras I saw in use inside the building, this small roadside attraction draws a quite a number of visitors that are not locals.
+You won’t be alone, judging from the varied license plates in the parking lot and the cameras I saw in use inside the building, this small roadside attraction draws a quite a number of visitors that are not locals.

-Important Information about the Harland Sanders Cafe and Museum:
+Important Information about the Harland Sanders Cafe:

 Address: 688 U.S. Route 25W North Corbin, Kentucky

-Hours: Open daily, 10 a.m. to 10 p.m.
+Harland Sanders Café and Museum Hours: Open daily, 10 a.m. to 9 p.m.

 Group Tours can be arranged in advance.